gbrock/laravel-table/README.md

     }
 ```

-### Customizing the View
+The default view favors the `rendered_foobar` attribute, if present, otherwise it uses the `foobar` attribute.

-The default view favors the `rendered_foo_bar` attribute, if present, else it uses the `foo_bar` attribute.
-A copy of
+### View

-the view file is located in `/resources/vendor/gbrock/tables/` after you've run `php artisan vendor:publish`.
-You
+A copy of the view file is located in `/resources/vendor/gbrock/tables/` after you've run `php artisan vendor:publish`.
-can copy this file wherever you'd like and alter it, then tell your table to use the new view:
+You can copy this file wherever you'd like and alter it, then tell your table to use the new view:

 ```php
 $table->setView('users.table');